For general guild information, please read this.

 The schedule is designed to allow for flexibility as there will be, on occasion, people who will be unavailable on any given day.
 This allows us to continue progressing with the most optimal raid composition.
 All raiders are to be prepared 15 mins prior to raid start (invites will go out 5-15 mins prior to the raid commencing) with full consumables, the necessary items, and spec(s) to be ready by the raid’s official start time.

-I do not expect 100% attendance.
-However, I do expect you to play with a high level of regularity.
-Given that we are a 10-man core focused on progression, we will not always have an available reserve of people to sub in.
+We do not expect 100% attendance.
+However, we do expect you to play with a high level of regularity.
+Given that we are a 10-man core focused on having fun with motivation of progression, we will not always have an available reserve of people to sub in.
 I understand people have RL responsibilities with home life, work, school, etc. However, as a core raiding member, you have made a commitment to the raid and should look out for your fellow raiders and the raid’s best interests.
-I will not tolerate core members missing scheduled raids without word or allowing us sufficient time to replace you should you be unavailable (exceptions will be made for emergency situations, of course).
-I will simply replace you with someone else for the remainder of that lockout period.

 The Raid’s Goals

 The goal for this 10-man is to defeat available content in a stable, efficient, and enjoyable environment.
-We will be competing for server firsts, so the raid’s standards will be very high.
-That said, my personal goal is to provide an enjoyable yet rewarding raiding experience for each of the raid’s members.
+We aim to have fun while progressing as quickly as possible.
+We will not be competing for realm firsts, that is something of the past.

 The Raid’s Rules